 Find the tire jack equipment.

-Make sure that you understand your owner's manuel instructions about how to remove it, if it is located under your vehicle.
+Make sure that you understand your owner's manual instructions about how to remove it, if it is located under your vehicle.
 Note that

-some spares are "minis" designed for a just few miles of emergency use at lower speeds.
+some spares are "minis" designed for a just short distance of emergency use at lower speeds.